PEXANE2/azure-docs.tr-tr/articles/azure-vmware/hybrid-cloud-extension-installation.md

 1. **Ağ yukarı** öğesini seçin ve **devam**' ı seçin.

-    Aşağıdakilerden biri true olduğunda bir veya daha fazla ağ profili seçin:
+    Aşağıdakilerden birinin doğru olması için bir veya daha fazla ağ profili seçin:
     * Uzak sitedeki Interconnect gereçlerine bu ağ üzerinden ulaşılamıyor
     * Uzak taraf gereçler, bu ağ üzerinden yerel Interconnect gereçlerine ulaşabilir.